New AI from Demandbase Sniffs for B2B Purchase Intent

 Golec referred to this combination as "not just data, but information."

 Demandbase's networks churns 400 million B2B visitors per month (60 billion B2B monthly interactions), Golec said.
-Through its new RTI, marketers can determine what prospects are reading or writing about.
+Through its new Real-Time Intent, marketers can determine what prospects are reading or writing about.

 "It gives us a head start in the buying cycle," he said, "even long before they visit a website."